PitPietro/pitpietro.github.io/_posts/linux/terminal/2020-07-20-work-with-files-and-directories.md

 ## Introduction
 Getting in touch with the terminal is one of the most import things to learn when switching to a Linux distribution!
 The very first tips to keep in mind is the shortcut `Ctrl + Alt + T` which opens a new Terminal window.

+## cat
+This command take its name from the word *concatenation* because, among other functions, it can concatenate different files into a single one.
+But the simpliest task you can perform is showing the content of a file.
+Assuming you have a file called *my_file.txt* in the current working directory, let's type `cat my_file.txt`.
+You can also display the content of different files listing them all after the `cat` command, separated by a single space.
+As a matter of fact, it is already a *concatenation*, but it has no effect until you redirect the output to a new file.
+Say that you want to concatenate *chapter_one.txt* and *chapter_two.txt* files into *book.txt* file, you'll have to use the following command:<br>
+`cat chapter_one.txt chapter_two.txt > book.txt` you could now remove the chapters files with the [remove](#remove---rm) command.

 ## Change Directory - cd
 The *change directory* command allow you to change the directory where the Terminal is currenlty in.
 For example, if you want to get inside the Desktop directory, you need to type `cd Desktop`.
 Moreover, if you type `cd ..`, the terminal will change directory a step back to the root directory.
 So, if you type if from the Desktop directory, you'll jump back to */home/$USER* (if you didn't typed `sudo su`, you will only see *$USER/hostname:~$*).
 To return to the root folder */home/$USER* from anywhere (any folder in the computer), simply type `cd`.